MindscapeHQ/raygun4java/README.md

 ### Version tracking

+By default, Raygun4Java reads the manifest file for Specification-Version or Implementation-Version - make sure that your pom packaging sets either of them correctly.

-By default, Raygun4Java reads the version from the manifest.mf file in the main executing `.jar`.
-It first attempts to read this from Specification-Version, then Implementation-Version if the first doesn't exist.
+When using Raygun4Java `core` the `/META-INF/MANIFEST.MF` file in the main executing `.jar` is used.
+When using Raygun4Java `webprovider` the `/META-INF/MANIFEST.MF` from the `.war` file.

-In the case where your jar is not the main executing jar (ie. in a web container etc) you will have to pass in a class from your jar so that the correct version can be extracted ie
+In the case where your code is neither of the stated situations, you can pass in a class from your jar so that the correct version can be extracted ie
 ```java
 client.SetVersionFrom(AClassFromMyApplication.class);
 ```